toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Live on Last Month's Income

-Add a section the budget inspector showing your variance between last month's income and this month's assigned budget for users who still live by the old Rule #4.
+Add a section to the budget inspector showing your variance between last month's income and this month's assigned budget for users who still live by the old Rule #4.

 ## Paid in Full Credit Card Assist